 Then, confirm the transaction.

-The BTM will scan the debit card account balance and withdraw the currency token to the selected recipient’s address.
+Then the BTM scans your debit card account and transfers the currency token to the recipient’s address.

 The transaction’s execution speed might vary based on network traffic, operator services, and the transaction fees selected (higher fees equals faster transactions).